zirkelc/git-pull-run/README.md

 # Run Commands on Changes after Git Pull
 Automatically run commands like **npm install** when fetching changes from git, but only if certain files have changed.

-## Why?
+## How It Works
+Git invokes the [`post-merge`](https://git-scm.com/docs/githooks#_post_merge) after a  `git pull` was done a local repository.
+This package will then run `git diff-tree` to get a list of changed files.
+Each changed file is being matched against the specified pattern and in case of a match, then specified command or script will be executed.

-For more information, please refer to my: [Automatically Install NPM Dependencies on Git Pull](https://dev.to/zirkelc/automatically-install-npm-dependencies-on-git-pull-bg0)
+For more information, please refer to my post: [Automatically Install NPM Dependencies on Git Pull](https://dev.to/zirkelc/automatically-install-npm-dependencies-on-git-pull-bg0)

 ## Install
 ```sh
 npm install --save-dev git-pull-run
 ```
+This package should be executed as a [`post-merge`](https://git-scm.com/docs/githooks#_post_merge) git hook.
 ## Command Line Options
 ```sh
 > npx git-pull-run --help